Nikon D3400 versus Canon 750D

 An illustration of the physical size and weight of the Nikon D3400 and the Canon 750D is provided in the side-by-side display below.
 Three successive views from the front, the top, and the rear are shown.
 All width, height and depth dimensions are rounded to the nearest millimeter.
 You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the D3400 – represents 100 percent across all the size and weight measures).

-If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon 750D is notably larger (10 percent) than the Nikon D3400.
+If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon 750D is considerably larger (109 percent) than the Nikon D3400.
 Moreover, the 750D is markedly heavier (25 percent) than the D3400.
 In this context, it is worth noting that neither the D3400 nor the 750D are weather-sealed.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 Yet, since both cameras are based around an APS-C sensor, their respective lenses will tend to have similar dimensions and heft.
 You can find an overview of optics for the two cameras in the Nikon Lens Catalog (D3400) and the Canon EF Lens Catalog (750D).